What is Sold Short?

 What kinds of stories are you looking for?

-Pitches don’t have to be overly long, but they should be clear about what you want to do.
-A couple of short paragraphs explaining the subject and your idea should be enough.
-A few sentences that could conceivably act as your thesis statement or “nut graf” are useful and encouraged.
+Pitches don’t have to be too long—a couple of paragraphs are normally enough—but they should be clear about what you want to do.
+A few sentences that could conceivably act as your thesis statement or “nut graf” are strongly encouraged.
 (Think of it as answering the question: So what is this story actually about?)
-If there are other pieces on the subject that have run before it (this includes pieces at The New Republic), a couple of sentences distinguishing your pitch from what’s been published already or demonstrating how it can develop the story will go a long way.
+If there are other pieces on the subject that have run before it (this includes pieces at The New Republic), you should include a couple of sentences distinguishing your pitch from what’s been published already or demonstrating how, through further reporting, you can develop the story in an original way.
 If you have direct experience with the subject, let me know about that, too.
 And don’t worry if you don’t have clips; first-time and unpublished writers are encouraged to pitch.

 Anything you don’t want?

-Dry policy writing, stiff opinion pieces—“Therefore, it is imperative that we pass Medicare for All today”—and stories that only superficially engage with their subject.
+Anything best described as an op-ed.
+Dry policy writing and articles that are better suited for academic journals.
+Stiff argumentative pieces that preach to the choir rather than challenge or inform—“Therefore, it is imperative that we pass Medicare for All today”—and stories that only superficially engage with their subject.

 Can you share some freelance pieces you’ve published to make some of this feel more concrete?